Flat from anti-de Sitter: The Carrollian Cotton tensors in three dimensions

 The four couples of equations $\left\{\mathcal{D}_{\text{Cot}}=0, \mathcal{I}_{\text{Cot}}^a =0\right\}$, $\left\{\mathcal{E}_{\text{Cot}}=0, \mathcal{G}_{\text{Cot}}^a =0\right\}$, $\left\{\mathcal{F}_{\text{Cot}}=0, \mathcal{H}_{\text{Cot}}^a =0\right\}$ and $\left\{\mathcal{W}_{\text{Cot}}=0, \mathcal{X}_{\text{Cot}}^a =0\right\}$ originate from the different orders in $k$ in which the conservation of the Cotton tensor \eqref{C-cons} decomposes.
 These are \emph{purely geometrical identities fulfilled on any three-dimensional Carroll structure $\mathscr{M}= \mathbb{R} \times \mathscr{S}$. } Moreover, they are typical Carrollian conservation equations obtained as a consequence of general covariance applied to a Weyl-invariant action $S=-\frac{1}{2}\int_{\mathscr{M}} \hat\eta_{ab}\hat\uptheta^a \wedge \hat\uptheta^b\wedge \upmu \, \mathscr{L}$ defined on $\mathscr{M}= \mathbb{R} \times \mathscr{S}$:

-The momenta $\Pi$, $\Pi^{a}$, $ P_b$ and $ \Pi^{a}_{\hphantom{a}b} = \Upsilon^{a}_{\hphantom{a}b}+\frac{1}{2}\Pi \delta^a_b$ are defined as variations of the action with respect to the triad $\left\{\upmu,\hat\uptheta^a\right\}$ (the explicit computation is accessible in Ref.\cite{BigFluid} for the Papapetrou--Randers frame, where the organizing pattern is the subgroup of Carrollian diffeomorphisms instead of the subgroup of local orthogonal transformations in the tangent space).
+The momenta $\Pi$, $\Pi^{a}$, $ P_b$ and $ \Pi^{a}_{\hphantom{a}b} = \Upsilon^{a}_{\hphantom{a}b}+\frac{1}{2}\Pi \delta^a_b$ are defined as variations of the action with respect to the triad $\left\{\upmu,\hat\uptheta^a\right\}$ (the explicit computation is accessible in Ref.\cite{BigFluid} for the Papapetrou--Randers frame,\footnote{Equations \eqref{carEbiscon} and \eqref{carGcon} were obtained for the first time in Ref. \cite{CMPPS1}.
+They have been recently rediscussed in \cite{Armas:2023dcz}.} where the organizing pattern is the subgroup of Carrollian diffeomorphisms instead of the subgroup of local orthogonal transformations in the tangent space).
 These are the energy density, the energy flux, the momentum and the stress.

 For Carroll structures with vanishing Carrollian shear, $\xi_{ab}=0$, met e.g. at null infinity of asymptotically flat spacetimes, six out of the ten Carroll Cotton tensors survive: $c_{(-1)}$, $c_{(0)}$, $\psi^a$ as in Eqs. \eqref{cfr}, \eqref{c7fr} and $\chi^a$, $\Psi^{ab}$, $X^{ab}$.
 Using Eqs. \eqref{c6fr}, \eqref{c10fr}, \eqref{c9fr} we find the simplified expressions of the latter: